unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 whether or not there is a correlation between it and the gross number of employees in the state and the total statewide employee compensation.
 Let us navigate to a different dataset showing unemployment benefits to see if there is a correlation or not.

-Let us navigate **Unemployment insurance claims and payments (statewide - monthly)** with the entity **jpje-kkb9**.
+Let us navigate to **Unemployment insurance claims and payments (statewide - monthly)** with the entity **jpje-kkb9**.
 Below is an image showing the output of this graph.

 ![Figure 12](Images/Figure12.png)